Late mayor’s grandsons face charges in South Roxana

 Bryce is in custody at the Madison County Jail, where he was served with warrant for unlawful possession of a controlled substance and criminal abuse or neglect of an elderly person with a bond set at $100,000.

 Brenden was not in custody Monday night because he was released Saturday night for an unrelated medical condition.

-The police department will be covering the town to locate Brenden to take him into custody for the active warrant.
+"The police department will be covering the town to locate Brenden to take him into custody for the active warrant," Coles said.

 Brenden has charges for unlawful possession of a controlled substance and criminal abuse or neglect of an elderly person with a bond set at $100,000.